 At the risk of sounding like a cop-out answer, it depends!
 If you can swallow the US$19.99 price tag (varies by country), and are wondering if this is where you want to spend it, these are our recommendations:

-👎 If you have Flashpoint (needs Windows and setup): No
+👎 If you have Flashpoint (requires some setup): No

 👌 If you have the pre-2022 Pop mobile app: Maybe

 For those who have the pre-2022 Poptropica mobile app, the content will be similar — although you do gain Poptropolis Games, Mocktropica, Monster Carnival, Virus Hunter, and Realms, so long as you never update the app.
 Plus, if you just have the islands on mobile but want to play on the computer, the Steam bundle gives you that option.

 Mac users will have to jump through more hoops to get Flashpoint working, so if you’d rather save yourself this effort, the Steam game offers an easier option (except for M1 Macs, which are not currently supported).
 If you can spare the cash, $20 adds up to about $1 per island, for about an hour of gameplay each, which seems like an OK deal.

 Plus if you’ve updated your Pop app since 2022, this is also the only official way to access these old islands.
 Because of that, it should run more smoothly — if it doesn’t, you can always contact Pop support for a fix.
 You’ll also be supporting the development of Poptropica with this purchase.
 It’s true that these islands all used to be free, but alas, times have changed.
 Better a paid Poptropica than none at all?

 That wraps up the PHB’s review of Poptropica on Steam!
 You can also read more reviews directly on Steam.
 Will you be getting the game?
 What do you think of it?
 Share your thoughts in the comments!